Joe-McCann/cs-241-hugo-notes/content/course/setTheory/Sections/applicationsOfFunctions.md

 $$
 if we let $\mathbb{S}$ be the set of all possible strings.
 Clearly arrays must be a function, as every index has only one associated item, and picking an index outside your domain will throw an `Out of Bounds` error.
 If you want to get even more technical, you can consider this the composition of two functions, where one converts the index into a memory location, and the second converts a memory location into an item!

-Lets represent the function `mem` to be the one in which you input an index and get a memory value, and `item` to be the function where you look up a memory value and get an item.
+Let's represent the function `mem` to be the one in which you input an index and get a memory value, and `item` to be the function where you look up a memory value and get an item.
 Then we would have
 $$
 \begin{align}
 \text{mem}&: I\rightarrow \mathbb{N} \\\\